 Are you thinking about ditching your lawn and going with a more exciting ground cover plant?
-Blue star creeper is a tempting lawn alternative, but you might not know exactly how to grow and care for it.
+A blue star creeper plant is a tempting lawn alternative, but you might not know exactly how to grow and care for it.

 Well, we’ve got the answers to your questions.
-First things first: blue star creeper is super easy to plant and maintain.
-Botanically known as Isotoma fluviatilis, it’s a popular ground cover to work into an ornamental landscape.
+First thing’s first: blue star creeper is super easy to plant and maintain.
+Botanically known as Isotoma fluviatilis, it’s a popular cover to work into an ornamental landscape.

-Being a low but fast-growing plant, it develops into a mass of deep green leaves with delicate creeping stems.
+Being a low but fast-growing plant, blue star develops into a mass of deep green leaves with delicate creeping stems.
 They remain evergreen throughout the year.

 To learn how to plant blue star creeper and care for it in your landscape, read our complete guide.

 Isotoma fluviatilis is a perennial herb that forms a low-growing mat.
 It was discovered by Robert Brown in 1810 and was classified as Isotoma by George Bentham in 1864.
-It’s a ground cover with blue flowers.
+Blue stars is a ground cover with blue flowers.
 It’s ideal for planting between paving stones, in the rock garden, or as an alternative for the lawn.

 Types of Blue Star Creeper

-There are three sub-species for this plant you might want to try.
+There are three sub-species of the blue star creeper plant you might want to try.
 They mainly differ in their leaf shapes and sizes.

 Isotoma fluviatilis subsp.
 Australis